 I found it interesting to know that the lower part of Ossington is one of the oldest streets in the whole city.
 Well, actually, it was more of a path carved through the trees that people on horses would travel when it first began.
 Back in the early 1800s, when Toronto (then called York) was little more than Fort York and a small trading area near the foot of Yonge Street, this section of Ossington was part of the only established path leading from that trading area all the way to London, Ontario.
 So Ossington, between Dundas and Queen, is much older than the northern part and the other streets around there, by a good hundred years or so.

-So, at first it was only a means by which someone could get to and from Toronto from the east.
+So, at first it was only a means by which someone could get to and from Toronto from the west.
 Then, in the 1840s the area was developed into Toronto’s meatpacking district, with slaughterhouses and stockyards calling it home — back then the majority of beings that traveled along Ossington Avenue were pigs and cows.

 Eventually, in the late 1890s early 1900s, the animals moved out and the streets turned to commercial and residential use.
 This is when the historical buildings, many of which still stand, were built.